 The properties of the classical Schr\"odinger operator, including its longtime behavior, have been extensively studied in the literature, see e.g. the monographs \cite{RS1234, Lewin22}.
 There are also profound studies in cases where $F$ is nonlinear, notably the density functional theory \cite{ED11, Eschrig}.
 However, to our knowledge there is no literature dedicated to the category of convex potential $F:\cP\rightarrow \dbR$, and studying the longtime behavior of such nonlinear Schr\"odinger operator by exploiting the convexity.
-In addition, the probabilistic nature of our arguments seem novel.
+In addition, the probabilistic nature of our arguments seems novel.

-Using the change of variable: $u:=-\log p^*$, the first order equaiton \eqref{eq:intro-FOE} can be rewritten as
+Using the change of variable: $u:=-\log p^*$, the first order equation \eqref{eq:intro-FOE} can be rewritten as

-So the function $u$ solves the ergodic Hamilton-Jacobi-Bellman equation, and its gradient $\nabla u$ is the optimal control for the ergodic stochastic control problem:
+So the function $u$ solves an ergodic Hamilton-Jacobi-Bellman equation, and its gradient $\nabla u$ is the optimal control for the ergodic stochastic control problem:

-Further note that the probability $p^*=e^{-u}$ coincides with the invariant measure of the optimal controlled diffusion: $dX^*_t = -\nabla u(X^*_t)dt + \sqrt{2}dW_t$, so we call $p^*$ the Nash equilibrium of the corresponding ergodic mean field game.
+Further note that the probability $p^*=e^{-u}$ coincides with the invariant measure of the optimal controlled diffusion: $dX^*_t = -\nabla u(X^*_t)dt + \sqrt{2}dW_t$, so that $p^*$ is the Nash equilibrium of the corresponding ergodic mean field game.
 For more details on the ergodic mean field game, we refer to the seminal paper \cite{lasry2007}, and for more general mean field games we refer to the recent monographs \cite{CarmonaDelarueMFGBook1, CarmonaDelarueMFGBook2}.
-Our convergence result of the mean field Schr\"odinger dynamics $(p_t)_{t\ge 0}$ towards $p^*$ offers an approximation to the equilibrium of the ergodic mean field game.
+Our convergence result of the MFS dynamics $(p_t)_{t\ge 0}$ towards $p^*$ offers an approximation to the equilibrium of the ergodic mean field game.

 Our result on the gradient flow, as far as we know, is new to the literature.
 It is well known to the community of computational physics that the normalized solution $(\psi_t)_{t\ge 0}$ to the imaginary time Schr\"odinger equation \eqref{eq:intro-Schr\"odinger eq} is the gradient flow of the free energy $\fF^\si$ on the $L^2$-unit ball.
 On the other hand, in \cite{RJBV19} the authors discuss the (linear) optimization problem without Fisher information regularizer, and formally show that the dynamics, \(\partial_t p = - f p,\) is the gradient flow of the potential functional $\int f dp$ on the space of probability measures provided that the distance between the measures are measured by the relative entropy.
 Inspired by these works, we prove in the current paper that the solution to the variational problem: